 The major in history requires a minimum of eleven history courses, distributed as follows:

 - Field specialization: at least five courses in a field, including two core courses for that field.
-Fields: Ancient and Medieval Mediterranean; Europe Since the Renaissance; United States; Africa, African Diaspora and Middle East; Asia; Latin America and Caribbean; and comparative/transregional/thematic (CTT).
+Fields: Ancient and Medieval Mediterranean; Europe Since the Renaissance; United States; Africa/African Diaspora, South Asia, and the Middle East; Asia; Latin America and Caribbean; and comparative/transregional/thematic (CTT).

 - Breadth: At least three courses outside the primary field, drawn from at least two other areas representing both western and non-western fields.
 At least one course, in any field, must concentrate on any period before 1800.